archibate/nvim-gpt/README.md

 > See https://github.com/acheong08/EdgeGPT#getting-authentication-required for more details.

 3. Enter nvim and `:GPTModel balanced`.
 For setting Bing AI as default, add `model = 'balanced'` to setup options.
+You may also use `creative` or `percise` instead.

 ### 🤡 For Google users